SunStarSys/www/content/index.md

 ## Featured Pages

-- [Sealed Lexicals for Perl 7](/essays/perl7-sealed-lexicals) - add `:sealed` to a function definition and enjoy the extra speed of compile-time method lookups.
+- [Sealed Lexicals for Perl 7](/essays/perl7-sealed-lexicals) - add `:sealed` to a function definition and enjoy the extra speed of compile-time method lookups for all of its typed lexicals.
 - [The DevOps Movement](/essays/devops) - Finally filled in the missing details on this article.
 - [Exponential Growth and COVID-19](/essays/power) - Timely article about 2020 pandemic.